SvetlanaUP/Microbiome-conferences-c/README.md

 *Webinar*: April 19 (07:30 AM UTC) [The Who, What and How of Microbiome Data](https://twitter.com/microbiome_net/status/1377047991777890307)

-*Workshop:*: April 13-14 Free 2-day workshop: [Machine Learning in Genomics: Tools, Resources, Clinical Applications and Ethics](https://www.genome.gov/event-calendar/Machine-Learning-in-Genomics-Tools-Resources-Clinical-Applications-and-Ethics) by NHGRI Genomic Data Science Working Group of the National Advisory Council for Human Genome Research
+*Workshop*: April 13-14 Free 2-day workshop: [Machine Learning in Genomics: Tools, Resources, Clinical Applications and Ethics](https://www.genome.gov/event-calendar/Machine-Learning-in-Genomics-Tools-Resources-Clinical-Applications-and-Ethics) by NHGRI Genomic Data Science Working Group of the National Advisory Council for Human Genome Research